serviceprototypinglab/termite/README.md

 ## Overview
-Termite is another research project of "Lambdalizing" process after [Podilizer](https://github.com/serviceprototypinglab/podilizer) in scope of Service Tooling initiative.
+Termite is another research project of "Lambdafication" process after [Podilizer](https://github.com/serviceprototypinglab/podilizer) in scope of Service Tooling initiative.
  We developed the library which would take care of automatic Lambda functions generating based on the the written code.
 This library could be used both in existing projects and in developing from scratch.